2001 World Snooker Championship: Second round

-The defending champion, Mark Williams (pictured in 2013), lost 1213 against Joe Swail and became the 10th player to experience the so-called Crucible curse, being unable to retain the title after having won it for the first time.
+The defending champion, Mark Williams (pictured in 2013), lost 12–13 against Joe Swail and became the 10th player to experience the so-called Crucible curse, being unable to retain the title after having won it for the first time.

 The second round was played as the best of 25 frames, held over three sessions, between 26 and 30 April.
-Stevens made a century break as he raced into a 40 lead against Hamilton, who stopped the rot with a 114 break.
-Stevens made three more centuries, including a 139, to clinch a 135 victory.
+Stevens made a century break as he raced into a 4–0 lead against Hamilton, who won the next frame with a 114 break.
+Stevens made three more centuries, including a 139, to clinch a 13–5 victory.
 Swail made a 91 break to force a decider against Williams and won the match with another half-century.
 This made Williams the 10th first-time champion who failed to defend his title since the tournament moved to the Crucible Theatre in 1977, succumbing to what has been called the 'Crucible curse'.
-O'Sullivan made breaks of 100, 92 and 73 for a 31 lead against Harold.
-O'Sullivan went on to win 136, with two more centuries.
-Doherty won 137 over Judge.
+O'Sullivan made breaks of 100, 92 and 73 for a 3–1 lead against Harold.
+O'Sullivan went on to win 13–6, with two more centuries.
+Doherty won 13–7 over Judge.